 - Sunwaves Festival (alternate between May and August) – 5 days of music in Mamaia.

 However, most visitors will likely be travelling to Constanta from Bucharest.
-And the best way and easiest way to get travel from Budapest to Constanta is by taking the Romanian Railway, CFR Călători.
+And the best way and easiest way is by taking CFR Călători, the main Romanian railway.
+18 trains run from Bucharest to Constanta daily.
+Check CFR Călători website for train schedules and costs.

 How to get around Constanta Romania

-So for the first half of the day, walk around Constanta Old Town.
+So for the first half of the day, walk around Constanta Old Town and explore a few beaches.

-Then in the afternoon, take the local bus towards Mamaia for the second half of the day.
+Then in the afternoon, take the local bus towards Mamaia and explore Tabacariei Lake and Mamaia for the second half of the day.

 The local bus in Constanta costs 2.5 lei for a single ride.
 Buy a ticket from a CT Bus ticket booth next to a major bus stop (see below) before getting on the bus.
 Once you are on the bus, validate the bus ticket with a timestamp.